-(2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury, or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
-Claimant satisfies this standard for the 134-day period from August 2, 1990, to December 13, 1990.
+(2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
+Claimant satisfies this standard for the 130-day period from August 2, 1990 to December 9, 1990.

-(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided three periods: (i) between the Iraqi invasion on August 2, 1990, and the State Department's August 7, 1990 announcement recognizing that U.S. diplomats in Kuwait were in the same position as "private American citizens"; (ii) between that August 7, 1990 announcement and December 6, 1990-i.e., the period during which Iraq expressly prevented diplomats and staff members of the U.S. Embassy in Kuwait from leaving Kuwait and Iraq; and (iii) from the December 6th announcement authorizing all remaining foreign nationals in Kuwait and Iraq to leave until Claimant's departure on December 13, 1990.17 manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.19 Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.20 Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she had left the embassy.21 The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detention.22 Iraq thus detained Claimant from August 2, 1990, to August 7, 1990.
+(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait and Iraq following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990, and the State Department's August 7, 1990 announcement recognizing that U.S. diplomats in Kuwait were in the same position as "private American citizens"; (ii) between that August 7, 1990 announcement and December 6, 1990-i.e., the period during which Iraq expressly prevented diplomats and staff members of the U.S. Embassy in Kuwait from leaving Kuwait and Iraq; and (iii) from the December 6th announcement authorizing all remaining foreign nationals in Kuwait and Iraq to leave until Claimant's departure on December 19, 1990.20

+From August 2, 1990, until August 7, 1990, Iraq prevented Claimant from leaving Kuwait.
+During this period, Iraq made no formal distinction between diplomatic personnel such as Claimant and other U.S. nationals, who, as we have previously recognized, were threatened with immediate seizure and forcible detention.21 Although some foreign nationals did manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.22 Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.23 Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she had left the embassy.24 The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detention.25 Iraq thus detained Claimant from August 2, 1990, to August 7, 1990.